 The full recipe with measurements is in the recipe card below.

-For the Pastry Crust:
+Prepare the Pastry Crust

-Step 5: Remove the dough from the fridge and let it sit on the counter for a few minutes to soften slightly for easy rolling.
+Step 4: Take the dough out of the fridge and let it sit on the counter to soften slightly before rolling.
+Use a rolling pin to roll out the dough.

-For the Apple Tart:
+Make the Apple Tart

 Expert Tips